 Did you Know: Snow Leopards are crepuscular, meaning they are most active in the early morning and evening.
 Living in below freezing temperatures their nasal passage actually heats the air in breathes before it gets to their lungs.

 Here at the CMC Zoo: Himani is our resident female Snow Leopard here.
 She was born on June 1st, 2003 and came to call our zoo home in 2009 from the Knoxville Zoo.
 She is a mother of 7 cubs total and was an excellent mother.
 Her keepers say she puts up a tough girl front but in reality is a very sweet cat and enjoys her keepers company.
 She can be found in her own habitat on the pathway of diversity heading out to the Giraffes.

-In 2015 we received a male, Bitaar, from the Bronx Zoo.
-He shares a new "state of the art" exhibit with Tysa that features a nose to nose viewing window.
-Tysa joined our family from the Tanganiyika Wildlife Park in Wichita, Kansas and was born in 2013.
-The CMC Zoo continues its successful breeding program in strict alignment with AZA's Species Survival Program with two female cubs born here May 19, 2017.
-Ahana remains with mom and can be seen playing outside on most cool mornings.
+In 2015 we received a male, Bataar, from the Bronx Zoo.
+He shares a new "state of the art" exhibit with Maliha that features a nose to nose with the visitors, viewing window.
+Maliha joined us recently from the Roger Williams Zoo in December 2020 as part of the successful breeding program in strict alignment with AZA's Species Survival Program.